ramya24phd7149-code/eeg-adhd-attention-perceptual-simulation/README.md

 results reported in the manuscript: EEG spectral feature extraction, EEG–image semantic matching and verification, the attention-adaptive perceptual degradation model, and the whole-cohort statistical validation.
-It is provided without restriction,
+It is provided without restriction.
 ## Contents

 | File | Purpose |